This article explores the many fantastic things to do in Torrance (Los Angeles County), California!

 Hoff’s Hut Restaurant & Bakery

-Not sure if you are noticing a trend here but seems like I prefer places which serve great food and wonderful sweets under the same roof.
+Not sure if you are noticing a trend here but seems like I prefer places that serve great food and wonderful sweets under the same roof.
 Giuliano’s is not the exception.

 This Italian restaurant and market have on the menu Roman-style pizzas, plates of pasta (I am crazy about the lasagna), cold sandwiches, hot sandwiches (the meatball for me, please!), salads and soups.
 They have a very nice bakery section too.
 I find the prices affordable compared to other places in the area.